Form 8965: Health Coverage Exemptions

 - You experienced domestic violence

-- You experience substantial property damage caused by a fire, flood, or other natural or human-related disaster
+- You experience substantial property damage caused by a fire, flood, or other natural or human-related disasters

 - You incurred an unexpected increase in expenses due to caring for an ill, disabled, or aging family member

-If you or another member of your tax household was granted a coverage exemption from the Marketplace, complete Part I of Form 8967.
+- Part I: If you or another member of your tax household was granted a coverage exemption from the Marketplace, complete this section.

-If you or another member of your tax household is claiming a coverage exemption on your tax return, complete Parts II and III of Form 8967.
+- Parts II and III: If you or another member of your tax household is claiming a coverage exemption on your tax return, fill out this section.
 The amount of required information may vary depending on your situation.